Minimum Professional Liability Insurance Requirements

 Policy for Members Providing Assurance Services Without Reward for NPOs

-If you are a member providing assurance services without reward for small charitable or not-for-profit organizations, CPA Ontario has approved a policy to provide insurance coverage at no cost providing that you register with CPA Ontario and meet certain terms and conditions.
+If you are a member providing assurance services without reward for small charitable or not-for-profit organizations, CPA Ontario has approved a policy to provide insurance coverage at no cost provided that you register with CPA Ontario and meet certain terms and conditions.